 Securing Art and Valuable Collections From Hurricane Damage

-As Hurricane Irma approaches, your safety and the safety of your family is our top priority.
+As a hurricane approaches, your safety and the safety of your family is our top priority.
 Protecting your property and valuables from storm damage is just one of the tasks at hand.
 You may have indoor or outdoor art pieces that you want to make sure are protected during the storm.
 And even after the storm has passed, humidity levels can have harmful effects on fine art, furniture, and wine collections.